Skip to content

 • what decision or action could it influence?

-• what could go wrong in a way that materially hurts the organisation, customers, staff, or other affected people?
+• what could go wrong in a way that materially hurts the organisation, customers, or staff?

 That is ordinary risk identification.
 AI does not excuse skipping it.

-"A malicious support request causes the AI assistant to ignore its instructions and disclose another customer's information" is a risk scenario.
+"A malicious support request causes the assistant to ignore its instructions and disclose another customer's information" is.

 "Model hallucination" is not enough.

-"A staff member relies on an inaccurate AI-generated compliance summary and gives a client the wrong advice" is a risk scenario.
+"A staff member relies on an inaccurate AI-generated compliance summary and gives a client the wrong advice" is.

 1. identify the inherent risk